highfunctioningsociopath/Modot/README.md

 * Doesn't use anything complex and the code is easy to understand for beginners, making it a good refrence for new discord.py programmers.

+* Even if you're new to Python, you won't have much trouble understanding the code.

 ## Commands
 > The default bot prefix is `>`.